GioF71/upmpdcli-docker/README.md

 Change Date|Major Changes
 ---|---
-2022-10-31|Support for additional radio list 2022-10-26|Added `exiftool` package
+2022-11-04|Support for uprclconfrecolluser when `recoll.conf.user` file is available 2022-10-31|Support for additional radio list 2022-10-26|Added `exiftool` package
 2022-10-26|Support for local build with experimental ppa (exp5)